attack68/rateslib/docs/source/i_guide.rst

          )

-We can combine the *Curves* and the *Instruments* to give pricing metrics such as :meth:`~rateslib.instruments.BaseDerivative.npv`, :meth:`~rateslib.instruments.BaseDerivative.cashflows`, and the mid-market :meth:`~rateslib.instruments.BaseDerivative.rate`, as well as others.
+We can combine the *Curves* and the *Instruments* to give pricing metrics such as :meth:`~rateslib.instruments.protocols._WithNPV.npv`, :meth:`~rateslib.instruments.protocols._WithCashflows.cashflows`, and the mid-market :meth:`~rateslib.instruments.protocols._WithRate.rate`, as well as others.
 Without further specification these values are all expressed in the *Instrument's* local USD currency.

 .. tabs::